fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 competition, but not like this.
 This type of competition is not beneficial for anyone, and usually the only way to get them to work together again is a 'greater threat', that requires them to work together.
-If you think this is a rare occurence, you might want to take a look at [the robbers cave experiment][cave].
+If you think this is a rare occurrence, you might want to take a look at [the robbers cave experiment][cave].

 ---